duckduckgo/duckduckgo/README.md

  * Languages: Perl, Node, Ruby, Python (maybe others)
  * Involves: formatting data sets to answer general queries.

+---

+## How to follow the Documentation
+This repo contains all plugin-agnostic information that you'll need.
+In the Getting Started section below, you'll find overviews and documentation trails for Spice and Goodie plugins.
+These two plugin types have more well-defined processes and you just have to follow the list of links in order to learn all you need to know.
+For Fathead and Longtail plugins, you should see their individual repositories for how-to instructions (linked in Getting Started).
+The zeroclickinfo-goodies and zeroclickinfo-spice repositories each contain more detailed information on their respective plugin types and their readme's are linked to from the tracks below.
+At the end of a section in one of these repos, there will always be a link that will take you back to this page and the documentation trail that you have been following.

+---

 ## Getting Started

 **Step 1.** &nbsp;Decide what you want to work on.
 If you don't have any ideas, [start here](http://ideas.duckduckhack.com/).

 **Step 2.** &nbsp;Figure out your plugin type (see Plugin Types above).
 If the right type is not obvious, please <a href="FAQ.md">ask us</a>.
 Sometimes multiple plugin types could work, and we can help you figure out which one would work best.
+Consider the following when choosing what type of plugin to make.

+#### Guidelines
+* DuckDuckGo plugins appear at the top of search results pages, which is a **sacred space!** Please follow these guidelines to ensure the quickest path to going live.

+* **Use the right [plugin type](#overview)**.
+If your plugin uses external APIs in real time, it should be Spice.

+* **Better than links**.
+Since instant answers are above the traditional links, they should be unambiguously better than them.

+* **No false positives**.
+A false positive is an irrelevant instant answer.
+Only return an instant answer when you know it is good, and otherwise return nothing.

+* **Minimize vertical space**.
+Only include the most important information and then offer the user to click through for more if needed.

+* **Readable answers**.
+If textual, create sentences or short statements that users can actually read.

+* **Consistent design**.
+When in doubt, copy what already exists or ask us!

 **Step 3.** &nbsp;Fork the right repository ([GitHub instructions](http://help.github.com/fork-a-repo/)):